The one-size-fits-all benefits era is over

 The employee picks what matters to them.
 The company controls total spend because the wallet amount is capped per employee.
 Both sides get what they want.

-This model is commonly called "core plus choice" and it's becoming the default approach for companies that are serious about benefits in 2026.
-According to a Taylor Benefits Insurance analysis, the most effective flexible benefits programs balance choice with control through intentional design rather than overwhelming employees with options.
+This model is commonly called core-plus-choice and it's becoming the default approach for companies that are serious about benefits in 2026.
+According to a Taylor Benefits Insurance analysis, the most effective flexible benefits programmes in 2026 balance choice with control through intentional design rather than overwhelming employees with options.

 There are other models too.
 Some companies offer lifestyle spending accounts (LSAs) where employees can spend on almost anything within broad categories.
 Others use tiered plans where employees choose between benefit bundles based on their life stage.
 The right model depends on your company size, workforce demographics, and how much administrative complexity you're willing to take on.